[Please read the instructions before jumping in!]

 There followed a long list of symbols, many of which were rendered nearly incomprehensible with ink blots in the printing of them.
 Jay skimmed them, looking for the symbols that he had seen on the door.
 It took him some time, but he was able to find all four.

 The twisted ‘triangle’ made from two question marks and another warped line was the Yellow Sign, the symbol of Hastur.
 The reverse ankh was a symbol of a god named Nyarlathotep, while the branch/seaweed was a mark of something called the Deep Ones.
-The warped star with the flaming eye in the middle was listed as an unknown Elder Sign, often used for protection against other gods, and for protections in dreams; as such, it was associated with a being called Yidhra, the Dream Witch.
+The warped star with the flaming eye in the middle was listed as an unknown Elder Sign, often used for protection against other gods, and for protections in dreams; as such, it was associated with a being called Keziah, the Witch of Dreams.

 This only gave Jay more to look up, and he was feeling worse and worse about all he read, almost skimming at this point.
-Yidhra’s entry described an ancient god who took on the form of an attractive young woman who had existed since the creation of the earth.
+Keziah’s entry described an ancient god who took on the form of an attractive young woman who had existed since the creation of the earth, a witch who haunted places she had been through dreams.
 The Deep Ones’ entry described an immortal race of undersea beings; Nyarlathotep’s entry described a shape-shifting, malign deity called the Crawling Chaos, an outer god who was unusual in that he preferred to walk among humans in disguise as one of them, and who stood outside the usual pantheon by acting as the messenger of the Outer Gods, enacting their will, possibly due to his role as the their prince, the child of the ruler of the Outer Gods, Azathoth.

 Jay’s head was swimming, and that feeling of scratching was back, as if all his thoughts were clawing to get out, swarming over each other.
 He wanted to laugh and to cry.
 None of this was real; it couldn’t be.
 It was all a fantasy someone had cooked up and written about, not something he’d wandered into, not something he had to accept as part of his reality, not something he had to deal with.